Ameno (song)

-"Ameno" is a song by French new-age musical project Era (stylized as +eRa+).
+"Ameno" is a song by French new-age musical project Era.
 It was released in June 1996 as a single from their self-titled debut album Era and became a chart success in France, Belgium, Sweden, Switzerland, Poland and Latin America.

 Background

 "Ameno" was written by new-age artist Eric Lévi.
 The lyrics, by Guy Protheroe, are written in pseudo-Latin, i.e. sounding like Latin but are in fact deliberately devoid of any exact meaning, their interpretation left at the listener's discretion.
 The vocals are performed by Guy Protheroe and Harriet Jay.
 Eric Lévi played keyboards and programmed it, whereas Philippe Manca played lead guitar, bass and drums.
 The choir rendition is by The English Chamber Choir.

 Music video

 A music video for "Ameno" was shot for the song featuring actors Léonore Confino (sword girl) (version 1), Iréne Bustamante, and Pierre Boisserie (version 2).
-The music video, set in medieval times, shows three children who go on an excursion to Montségur.
+The music video, mostly set in medieval times, shows three children in modern times who go on an excursion to Montségur.
 The girl sees a monument and when she touches it, she seems to have memories of a past life.
 In her vision, a girl (perhaps herself) is seen with a group of children and an eagle on her arm.
 They are apparently homeless and looking for a place to camp; the place that they choose is the same monument from the beginning of the video.
 Almost simultaneously, a knight goes to the same place and when he arrives, he tries to behead the monument with his sword, but is unsuccessful.
 The sword falls near the girl who manages to break the monument.
 Inside, there is a medallion in the shape of a cross.
 The girl from the beginning of the video reappears and is wearing the same medallion.